DataDog/documentation/content/en/tracing/setup/dotnet-framework.md

 ## Automatic Instrumentation

-Automatic instrumentation uses the Profiling API provided by .NET Framework and .NET Core to modify IL instructions at runtime and inject instrumentation code into your application.
+Automatic instrumentation uses the Profiling API provided by .NET Framework to modify IL instructions at runtime and inject instrumentation code into your application.
 With zero code changes and minimal configuration, the .NET Tracer automatically instruments all supported libraries out of the box.

 Automatic instrumentation captures: